 - Toss vegetables with olive oil and spices, until coated

-- Bake frozen vegetables at 400 degrees for around 30 minutes, until edges begin to brown (stir/flip every 10 ish minutes)
+- Roast the frozen vegetables at 400 degrees for around 30 minutes, until the edges begin to brown, stirring and flipping every 10 minutes

 Amount Per Serving: Calories: 201Total Fat: 10gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 0mgSodium: 422mgCarbohydrates: 24gFiber: 10gSugar: 8gProtein: 7g